What You're Facing if Involved in a Fatal Hit and Run Accident?

 Vehicle Code 20001 VC defines felony hit and run with injury and makes it a serious crime to leave the scene of an accident when somebody was injured or killed.
 It doesn't matter if you were not at fault for causing the accident.

-You can be facing criminal charges under VC 20001, felony hit-and-run if someone else caused the collision and you fled the scene.
+You may face criminal charges under VC 20001, a felony hit-and-run if someone else caused the collision and you fled the scene without reporting it.
 Vehicle Code 20001 VC is defined as:

 The related statute is California Vehicle Code 20002, which defines the misdemeanor crime of hit-and-run.
-Under California law, drivers involved in an accident must stop their vehicle nearby and exchange contact and insurance information.
+Under California law, drivers involved in an accident must stop their vehicles nearby and exchange contact and insurance information with the other parties involved.

 Failure to stop at the scene of an accident is a crime.
 If the collision resulted in injuries or the death of another person, then failing to stop could be filed as a serious felony case under Vehicle Code 20001 VC.